Dragutin Dimitrijević: Execution

-Pašić decided to get rid of the most prominent members of the Black Hand, which had officially disbanded.
-Dimitrijević and several of his military colleagues were arrested in December 1916 and tried on charges blaming them with attempted assassination of Regent Alexander I of Yugoslavia in September 1916.
-On 23 May 1917, following the Salonika Trial, Dimitrijević was found guilty of treason and sentenced to death.
-A month later, on 24 June 1917, he was executed by firing squad.
+The Prince Regent and the Prime Minister both set out to get rid of him and the most prominent leaders, even though the Black Hand had officially disbanded.
+Dimitrijević and several of his military colleagues were arrested in December 1916 and court-martialed for both the murder of the Archduke and the attempted assassination of Prince Regent Alexander I of Yugoslavia in September 1916.
+On 23 May 1917, during the Salonika Trial, Dimitrijević and three of his fellow defendants, Ljuba Vulović, Rade Malobabić, and Muhamed Mehmedbašić, confessed their roles in the assassination of the Archduke.
+Col. Dimitrijević was accordingly found guilty of high treason and sentenced to death.